 I will also continue to hold open Community Meetings, Fireside Chats, and Open Office Hours throughout the semester.
 Please take advantage of these opportunities to hear additional updates and to make your voice heard.

-of College life.
-I wish you well as we embark on what promises to be an exciting
+This partial listing of events and initiatives provides just an indication of the many facets of college life.
+I wish you well as we embark on what promises to be an exciting spring semester.